sime/cv/README.md

 ------------

 ### November 2014 - Current
-Senior Frontend Engineer for 9Cookies, Berlin
+Lead Engineer for Delivery Hero, Berlin

+* Architecting services developed and maintained by the team
+* Facilitating development of the products and services
+* Exploring serverless methodologies using AWS Lambda and Node.js (TypeScript)
-* Angular 1 and 2 development
+* Managing 5 direct reports performance and professional development
-* Investigating and alleviating performance bottlenecks with developer profiling tools
-* Refining acceptance criteria in a consistent manner
-* Experimenting with a Node.js application exclusive run on AWS Lambda
+* Performing screenings and interviewing candidates for department positions

 ### April 2015 - Current
 Faxologist for Bitcoin Fax